 - Grant user groups access to specific roles and accounts

-To quickly check if you can access these user management features, go to the user management UI and see what you have access to.
+To see if you can access these user management features, go to the user management UI and see what you have access to.
+Access requirements:

 - These features allow managing of users on the New Relic One user model.
 To learn more, see User models.

-- Some capabilities require the Organization manager role and some require the Authentication domain manager role.
+- Most capabilities require the Authentication domain manager role and some require the Organization manager role.
 For details, see Standard roles.

 - A New Relic user can have a maximum of either three concurrent active sessions, or three unique IP addresses in use at any given time.

 - User management: Use this to add users, update user information, and approve upgrade requests.